Rurusetto/docs/docs/api.md

 ## ruleset

-Use in some element that required all ruleset detail but don't want user detail included.
+Use in some element that required all rough ruleset detail but don't want user detail included.
 All field is same as in ruleset listing but it cut some user related detail.

 ### Response format